leejoramo/UUCGV/UUCGV ByLaws.md

 	6. Review all insurance policies and recommend any needed changes to the Board
 	7. Supervise payroll, retirement plan, and employee health insurance payments
 	8. Select an individual or individuals who is/are neither treasurer, co-treasurer, or a board member to review the books annually
-	9. Maintain current membership roster, updated annually in December with report to board to allow board to report accurate annual Annual Program Fund (APF) numbers to UUA
-	10. Prepare a list of voting members at lease thirty (30) days before any congregational meeting that requires a vote.
+	9. Provide Membership with a list of Members who have made contributions of record for the current year.

 2. **Stewardship Team:**

 	1. Reports to the Board
 	2. The Stewardship Leader shall be a member of the Board.
 	3. Responsible for planning and implementing the annual pledge campaign for members and  friends.
 	4. Works with the Membership Team to assess Time, Talent and Treasure  of new members.
-	5. Oversees all fund raising drives and projects
+	5. Oversees fund raising drives and projects year round.
 	6. Contributes to the TLC's calendar planning

 3. **Leadership Development Team**: